THESE ARE YOUR NEXT STEPS:

 Documents may be submitted as PDFs to email@example.com.

-You will need your I-20 to apply for your visa.
+You will need your I-20 or DS-2019 to apply for your visa.
 Make sure you have provided your financial documents and a copy of your passport to firstname.lastname@example.org.

 - Before you apply for your F-1 or J-1 student visa you must submit Form I-901 pay a $200 SEVIS fee to the U.S. Department of Homeland Security.